The history of crochet… According to Adam Gonk

 The Gonk, thanks to his odd biology, hibernated throughout the ice-age.
 He later thawed out and went on to be a great actor.

-Edit: This is not the true story of how crochet came to be.
+Edit: This is not the history of crochet.
 Adam Gonk has created a work of fiction (which in turn is a work of fiction).